Skip to main content

 But jewels (and the sacrifice of an autonomous self) are too restrictive for a thief like le Flambeur, while the Sobornost are committed to using only technologies that allow copies which can be preserved forever (ruling out all quantum technology with religious fervor), enslaving minds forever to whoever runs them.

 Hannu’s answer to the personal identity question is the Shadow Question—that Jean & the Sobornost Founders & the zoku elders are all defined by what, at their core, they want.
 Anyone who wants the same thing is, for all (their) intents and purposes, the same person as them; because they want the same unchanging things, they can be trusted as the original.
-The ‘Founder codes’, and Jean’s final password to unlock his sealed memories, are all memories of what defines their wants: the Founder Sumanguru wants blood & fire & electricity & screaming children, and enemies to destroy; the Founder Chen recall the trauma of livestreaming their father’s assassination, remaining eternally resolved that the last enemy that shall be defeated is death; while seared into the minds of the Founder Joséphine Pellegrinis is the final thought of their founder, her desperate dying wish that her lover Jean le Flambeur someday return to her… (And the zoku elders want to empower their zoku clans.)
+The ‘Founder codes’, and Jean’s final password to unlock his sealed memories, are all memories of what defines their wants: the Founder Sumanguru wants blood & fire & electricity & screaming children, and enemies to destroy; the Founder Chen recall the trauma of livestreaming their father’s assassination, remaining eternally resolved that the last enemy that shall be defeated is death; while seared into the minds of the Founder Joséphine Pellegrinis is the final thought of their founder as she is uploaded, her desperate dying wish that her lover Jean le Flambeur someday return to her… (And the zoku elders are forced to want to empower their zoku clans.)
+And perhaps you or I would forever treasure the memory of one perfect day.

 But even personal identity frays under the power of time: given freedom to change, sooner or later, like the Ship of Theseus, the mind which sets out is not the mind which arrives.
 So the price of immortality must be that one cannot change: one is condemned to want the same things, forever.7 (“There is no prison, except in your mind.”)
 Joséphine Pellegrini cannot stop seeking after her lost Jean—nor can Jean stop his thieving nor trying to escape her, because le Flambeur, what does Jean le Flambeur remember?